postboxat18/flutter_bootstrap5/README.md

 ## `FB5Row` and `FB5Col`

-- **`FB5Row`**: This widget acts as a container for columns.
+- **`FB5Row**: This widget acts as a container for columns.
 It is similar to Bootstrap's `.row` class and is used to group `FB5Col` widgets.
 It ensures that columns are aligned properly and provides a responsive layout.

 - **`FB5Col`**: This widget represents a column within a `FB5Row`.
 It accepts a `sizes` parameter where you can specify how many columns it should span across different screen sizes using Bootstrap's responsive grid classes (e.g., `col-12`, `col-md-6`, `col-lg-4`).

+For a detailed guide, you can read the Medium article: [Building Responsive Flutter Web Applications with Bootstrap 5](https://medium.com/@aravinthc18/building-responsive-flutter-web-applications-with-bootstrap-5-7a6e0e6df17f).